 Types of udon noodles

-What is the difference between ramen and udon?
+What's the difference between ramen and udon?

 Preparing udon noodles